 Pod Save America is the main podcast, but there is a collection of “Pods” that cover different topics.
 The wilderness is a production worth a listen to if you are interested in saving democracy and the future of the democratic party in the US in general.

-“Lovett or Leave it” is live and then edited, has fun games, some of which involve the audience.
-Some episodes are better than others, but each is worth listening to.
+Another favorite is “Lovett or Leave it” which is live and then edited, has fun games, some of which involve the audience.
 Guests on the show range from movie stars and comedians to political activists and candidates running for office.

 Topics on the Podcast range from the history of air conditioning, to the fashion trend forecasting industry and how it shapes the clothing we wear.
 General topics are typically history, design, architecture, art, science.
 A little of everything.